SantiagoMS03/UCFRoomReservation/room-reservation-app/README.md

 ### RoomDetail

 Detailed view of a selected conference room with reservation capabilities.
-Shows room information (name, capacity, amenities) and provides a form to book the room with:
+Shows room information (name, capacity, roomType) and provides a form to book the room with:

 - Date selection
 - Time slot selection (filtered to available slots)